 - 2 cloves garlic peeled and crushed

 - 1 tsp dried oregano

 - salt and pepper

-To make the sauce, place the pumpkin, cauliflower, miso paste, nutritional yeast, salt, mustard, apple cider vinegar, onion powder, garlic powder, smoked paprika, cashews, milk, vegan spread and black pepper in a blender and blend until very smooth.
+To make the sauce, place the pumpkin, cauliflower, stock cube or miso paste, nutritional yeast, salt, mustard, apple cider vinegar, onion powder, garlic powder, smoked paprika, cashews, milk, vegan spread and black pepper in a blender and blend until very smooth.

 Cook the macaroni according to the instructions on the packet; drain and add the sauce.